 Mega Fashion Shows – The Power of Emotions

-As we decipher more of how evolution has shaped our biological and psychological construct, it seems that human behaviour is partly rooted in the needs for status and to belong and driven by emotions such as excitement and pride.
+As we decipher more of how evolution has shaped our biological and psychological constructs, it seems that human behaviour is partly rooted in the needs for status and to belong, driven by emotions such as excitement and pride.